xiaozhuyfk/parallel/docs/_posts/2017-5-10-Final-Writeup.md

 [^fn5]: Y. Shen, X. He, J. Gao, L. Deng, and G. Mesnil.
 A latent semantic model with convolutional-pooling structure for information retrieval.
 In Proceedings of the 23rd ACM International Conference on Conference on Information and Knowledge Management, CIKM ’14, pages 101–110, New York, NY, USA, 2014.
 ACM.
 [^fn6]: Y. Shen, X. He, J. Gao, L. Deng, and G. Mesnil.
 Learning semantic representations using convolutional neural networks for web search.
 In Proceedings of the 23rd International Conference on World Wide Web, WWW ’14 Companion, pages 373–374, New York, NY, USA, 2014.
 ACM.
 [^fn7]: W. Yih, M. Chang, X. He, and J. Gao.
 Semantic parsing via staged query graph generation: Question answering with knowledge base.
 In Proceedings of the 53rd Annual Meeting of the Association for Computational Linguistics and the 7th International Joint Conference on Natural Language Processing of the Asian Federation of Natural Language Processing, ACL 2015, July 26-31, 2015, Beijing, China, Volume 1: Long Papers, pages 1321–1331, 2015.
+[^fn8]: V. I. Spitkovsky and A. X. Chang.
+A cross-lingual dictionary for english wikipedia concepts.
+In N. C. C. Chair), K. Choukri, T. Declerck, M. U. Doan, B. Maegaard, J. Mariani, A. Moreno, J. Odijk, and S. Piperidis, editors, Proceedings of the Eight International Conference on Language Resources and Evaluation (LREC’12), Istanbul, Turkey, may 2012.
+European Language Resources Association (ELRA).
 <br><br>

 ## WORK DISTRIBUTION